sematext/docs/docs/logagent/monitoring.md

 - `logagent.tokens.used` - number of logs tokens used
 - `logagent.logs.shipped` - number of shipped logs (multi-line)
 - `logagent.http.failed` - number of failed http requests for log shipping
-- `ogagent.http.retranstmit` - number of retransmits from disk-buffer for log shipping
+- `logagent.http.retranstmit` - number of retransmits from disk-buffer for log shipping
-- `ogagent.parser.throughput.lps` - parser throughput in lines per second
+- `logagent.parser.throughput.lps` - parser throughput in lines per second
 - `logagent.parser.lines.parsed` - total numbeer of lines parsed in measurement interval